briansunter/graph/site/src/content/logseq/popup.md

 If the block is empty, it will run the command without input.

-For , the input text from the block is appended after the command prompt you type in the popup.
+For now, the input text from the block is appended after the command prompt you type in the popup.

 If you are on a page and don't have a block selected, the plugin will append the result in a block at the bottom of the page and won't use any text as input.